Bayesian estimation of nonlinear Hawkes process: Problem setup

 \subsection{Identifiability of the parameters}

-In this section, we show that the parameters $\nu, h,\theta$ of the nonlinear Hawkes model are identifiable with reasonable restrictions on the magnitude of $\nu$ and $h$, which in particular do not include mutually-exciting model in the case where $\theta$ is not known.
+In this section, we provide some conditions on the model which ensure that the parameters of the nonlinear Hawkes model defined in \eqref{def:NLintensity} are identifiable.
+To do so we consider the following weak assumption.